-Nowadays Eurocurrency market gained enormous proportions (its volume is about \$700 trillion annually).
-A significant mobility of costs in this market due to the large scale of operations significantly affects the currency of the financial state of the world environment.
+Nowadays Eurocurrency market acquired enormous sizes (its volume is about 700 trillion dollars annually).
+Due to the large scale of operations the considerable mobility of funds on this market significantly affects the currency of the financial state of the world environment.
 The market covers all major international banks and world financial centers, and all convertible currencies.